TEDxAuckland/tedx-auckland-site/src/_drafts/karl-sheridan-shares-the-secret-behind-the-experiment.md

 We always make sure there’s some riskier stuff, but it’s known beforehand because the artist is known for that.
 This year there’s some nudity, and an installation featuring gore, but there are safety officers.
 Artists are also able to bring a support friend as an option.
 If they’ve never performed live before and freak out infront 500 people on the main stage we have people to help them along.&nbsp;

-There’s also a ‘pre experiment’ where the artists hang out and collaborate with ideas.
+There’s also a ‘pre-experiment’ where the artists hang out and collaborate with ideas.
 It’s a real community, and there are people who have performed in every single experiment, because they love it and do something really different every year. **You’re performing around people who are trying something new, which means everyone is in the same boat. &nbsp;**

 > #### Why have you chosen to mix both art and music in the ‘The Experiment’?